MP for Hornsey and Wood Green

 It is nonsense for health funding to be based on a postcode lottery.
 A new funding formula which recognises and addresses the current inequalities, is urgently needed.

-Local health services are vital – and some local services, particularly A&E and maternity, must be just that – local.
 A few years ago, I successfully played a key part in the campaign to save A&E services at the Whittington hospital.

 But I recently made a shocking discovery – Haringey patients have to wait longer, and don’t have the same access to health services as patients in boroughs such as Islington and Camden.
 This is due to a historic funding inequality – where ‘inner’ London boroughs receive more money for health services than ‘outer’ boroughs.

 In this day and age, where people have a greater choice about where they seek treatment and many commuters are treated outside their borough of residence, it is nonsense for health funding to be based on a postcode lottery.
-It is clear to me that a new funding formula, which recognises and addresses the current inequalities, is urgently needed.

 We also need to protect the Whittington Hospital – so please sign the Whittington Hospital petition here and demand that no hospital services are lost and no property sold without first conducting proper public consultation and putting equal or better local replacement services in place.